 Because the daily temperature during the fall and spring fluctuates, we recommend that you dress in layers.
 For women, we recommend basic, cotton apparel such as: three quarter length-sleeved shirts, Capri trousers or skirts below the knee and jeans.
 Do not bring sleeveless shirts, tank tops or excessively tight clothing.
 Cotton shirts or sweaters and jeans or trousers are suitable for men.
 When traveling outside of the city, we recommend trousers or long skirts.
 Please bring comfortable walking shoes as you will spend a lot time walking and exploring.
 Dressing respectfully demonstrates adaptability and will help minimize unwanted attention, especially for women.
 A packing list can be found in the student handbook which is sent to participants prior to departure.

 Students may travel independently during the program.
 Students must provide AMIDEAST staff with a Travel Information Form at least one week prior to their first day of travel outside of the country or 24 hours prior to travel outside the host city.
-Students may travel during the weekends or in between sessions, but are not permitted to miss class for travel.
+Students may travel during the weekends or in between sessions.
 Although travel outside the country is permitted, students must notify AMIDEAST of travel and AMIDEAST may strongly discourage travel to particular areas of the region.
 Students who fail to follow these guidelines will be dismissed from the program and may be sent home at their own expense, with no refunds given.

 Upon arrival, all students are supplied with a mobile phone, local number, and a small number of minutes for calling.
 These are pay-as-you-go phones, so when the initial allocation of minutes runs out you will have to buy a top-up card either from the mobile provider at a company store or from one of the many kiosks (“hanoot”) and small stores that sell them.
 The phone, along with the charger, must be returned to AMIDEAST at the end of your term.
 Most participants prefer to text each other and use Skype for international calls as calls can be relatively expensive to make on the pay-as-you-go phones.